Programming Pearls

 Excellent.

-• CLRS: theoretically, this really is an introduction” textbook about algorithms.
-Nonetheless, it still is an extensive reference and full of details.
-However, I am not impressed by the writing style and the pseudo-code.
+• CLRS: theoretically, this truly is an introduction” textbook about algorithms.
+It serves as an extensive reference full of details.
+However, the writing style and pseudo-code don’t particularly impress me.

 • Algorithms, Sedgewick: one of the best textbooks ever.
-The code in the book is runnable, the analysis is interesting and rigorous (in contrast with CLRS uses Big-O, Sedgewick’s approach is nearly exact analysis).
-The method to prove the correctness and complexity is accessible as well as illustrations in the book are fascinating.
-A drawback is that the paper is too thin so that it easily tears apart while note-taking.
+The code is runnable, and the analysis is both interesting and rigorous (unlike CLRSs Big-O approach, Sedgewick’s method yields nearly exact analysis).
+The proofs of correctness and complexity are accessible, and the illustrations are fascinating.
+One drawback: the paper is so thin it tears easily while note-taking.

 • TAoCP: completely classical style and heavily mathematical analysis.

-Programming Pearls is completely opposite to aforementioned books.
-This book is the perspective of an engineer on applying algorithms on work and solving other problems.
-More precisely, this is an adventure of Jon Bentley who is a renowned computer scientist known for kd-tree and Programming Pearls columns which are very famous during the period of 80s.
-[Don Knuth even send some literate programming code to Jon Bentley in order to introduce the concept].
+Programming Pearls stands in stark contrast to the aforementioned books.
+It offers an engineer’s perspective on applying algorithms at work and solving real problems.
+More precisely, this book chronicles Jon Bentley’s adventures—a renowned computer scientist known for the kd-tree and his Programming Pearls columns that gained fame during the 80s.
+(Don Knuth even sent literate programming code to Bentley to introduce the concept.)

-Although the book is quite thin compared to other programming” or algorithms” books, it possesses many pearls” inside.
-The writing style is relaxing and engaging, interspersed with rigorous approaches, extensive references, and many intriguing puzzles which are worth giving a shot.
-What makes the book special is the way the author efficiently uses a scientific approach to solve industrial problems as well as the viewpoint of an engineer about algorithms.
+Though the book is slim compared to other programming” or algorithms” books, it contains many pearls” within.
+The writing style is relaxed yet engaging, interspersed with rigorous approaches, extensive references, and intriguing puzzles worth attempting.
+What makes this book special is how the author applies scientific methods to industrial problems, offering an engineer’s unique viewpoint on algorithms.

 Perhaps Steve McConnell already gave the best description about this book: